-Challenge us to live in this kind of love, to live up to our faith, to practice what we preach.
+Non-Christian friends, please challenge us to live in this kind of love, to live up to our faith, to practice what we preach.
 Instead of rolling your eyes or scratching your heads or cursing under your breath, hold us accountable to actually represent the Christ whose name we wear.
 You will be doing us a favor.
 You will be doing us all a favor.

 I, for one, will speak out.
 There are many of us Christians who have been and will continue to stand against mean-spirited, small-minded, short-sighted politics done in the name of our faith.

 But I resolve to speak out and stand up in love – not with anger or fear or hate.